-- 1. The amount of compensation shall be determined by Chief District officer and will incorporate the suggestion in case of any need from concerned body. - 2.
-The concerned individual, institution or proponent shall to pay the amount of compensation to the concerned individual or intuition. - 3.
-In case of failure to pay compensation, the amount of compensation be realized, identifying the property belonging to such individual, institution or proponent. - 4.
-The concerned authority or ministry has the right to take any action on projects without having an Initial Environmental Examination and Environmental Impact Assessment or upon any pollution made by project. - 5.
-Charge costs which are to be paid to persons directly threatened by environmental damage.
+- 1. Expert committee formed by the concerned authority will investigate the application lodged by individual or agency as per Section 36 of the Act. - 2.
+As per the report from the expert committee, Ministry of Forests and Environment or concerned authority shall determine the amount of compensation. - 3.
+The concerned individual, institution or proponent shall pay the amount of compensation to the concerned individual or institution. - 4.
+In case of failure to pay compensation, the amount of compensation be realized, identifying the property belonging to such individual, institution or proponent. - 5.
+The concerned authority or ministry has the right to take any action on projects without having Brief Environmental Study, Initial Environmental Examination and Environmental Impact Assessment or upon any pollution made by project.